 For this honor given each semester, you must complete at least 12 academic hours taken for a letter grade.
-The minimum GPA establishing eligibility for the FAA Dean's List during spring 2021 is 3.90.
+The minimum GPA establishing eligibility for the FAA Dean's List in 2021–22 is 3.90.
 Students who are named to the Dean's List will receive notification via email and the option to acquire a printed certificate.

 The specific grade point average for the Dean's List is set by each college and may vary.
 See section 3-401 of the Student Code for more information.

 Eligibility for honors at graduation is calculated after grades are recorded following your final semester.
 You need a minimum of 60 credit hours at the Urbana-Champaign campus and the minimum GPA in all course work presented for graduation.

 - Honors: cumulative GPA of 3.65

 - High honors: cumulative GPA of 3.75

 - Highest honors: cumulative GPA of 3.90